RickCogley/RCC-Hugo2015/content/post/20151006-pfu-hhkb-keyboard-osx-el-capitan-status.md

   - Troubleshooting
 ---

-If you jumped on the OS X El Capitan upgrade, and you are a user of the PFU HHKB "Happy Hacking" keyboard with its buttery smooth Topre switches, you might have noticed it does not work. (**Note**: now fixed, see update section.)
+If you jumped on the OS X El Capitan upgrade, and you are a user of the PFU HHKB "Happy Hacking" keyboard with its buttery smooth Topre switches, you might have noticed it does not work. (**Note**: now fixed, see update section and if you install, you can disable the relevant part of SEIL if you were using it.)

 <!--more-->